ivanos/leviathan_node/NOTES.md

 ## New in 0.7.1: container pools (cpools) for tesing

-In order to test Leviathan in isolation (i.e. no requirement for other ochestration tools), 0.7.1 instroduces support for container pools (cpools).
+In order to test Leviathan in isolation (i.e. no requirement for other ochestration tools), 0.7.1 introduces support for container pools (cpools).
 By defining a cpool, some number of containers with a specific tag will be started and added to specific container ip networks (CINs).
 A RESTful API ```/cpool``` is added to upload a list of cpools, start the containers and wire the network accordingly.
 Using this facility the tester does not have to keep track of ContainerIDs.

 *UNDER CONSTRUCTION: 0.7.1* For this release ```/bin/bash``` will be executed in the containers, but that will be settable in 0.8